InTheCar/ACU6/README.md

 It's **mandatory** that you have the development **HW** ACU6 from ACTIA and

-an **account** a valid account for the ACTIA DM (device manager).
+a valid **account** for the ACTIA DM (device manager).

-The target of this repository is to make the installation easy.
+The target of this repository is to make the installation easy for my colleges.

 At the end the example "Hell World" from ACTIA should work.